ldbc/ldbc_snb_bi/parameters/README.md

 This directory contains the query substistution parameters (`bi-*.csv`)

 The headers of the parameters are specified as a pipe-separated CSV file.
-It makes use the syntax of the [Neo4j CSV import tool](https://neo4j.com/docs/operations-manual/4.2/tools/neo4j-admin-import/#import-tool-header-format) to specify the type of each parameter.
+It makes use of the syntax of the [Neo4j CSV import tool](https://neo4j.com/docs/operations-manual/4.2/tools/neo4j-admin-import/#import-tool-header-format) to specify the type of each parameter.
 For example, the header

 ```
 date:DATE|lengthThreshold:INT|languages:STRING[]